dyhes/zulip/templates/zerver/help/mastering-the-compose-box.md

 ## Go to conversation

-Zulip lets you narrow the message view to the conversation you're currently composing to.
+Aloha lets you narrow the message view to the conversation you're currently composing to.

 {start_tabs}